 Collaborations and Industry Partnerships

-Professor Ryan Lively is from the School of Chemical and Biomolecular Engineering.
-He often works with Ramprasad’s group.
-He helped write a paper published in Nature Reviews Materials.
+One of the key collaborators, Professor Ryan Lively from the School of Chemical and Biomolecular Engineering, frequently works with Ramprasad’s group.
+Together, they co-authored a paper published in Nature Reviews Materials, showcasing how AI can significantly aid in the development of materials that are practical for real-world applications.

 The Future of Polymer Research